natsuozawa/onedrive-update-detector/README.md

 FLASK_APP = name of app
 FILE_TYPES = file types to look for, comma separated - e.g. ".csv,.db"
 DOWNLOAD_LOCATION = path to the folder where files are downloaded to.
-MODE = debug or production
+MODE = debug, development, or production
 ```

 The following are variables related to the Microsoft API.
 See the [documentation](https://docs.microsoft.com/en-us/graph/auth-v2-user) for more details.